dtcenter/MET/met/docs/Users_Guide/tc-stat.rst

 The TC-Stat tool can be used to produce summary information for a single column of data.
 After the user specifies the specific column of interest, and any other relevant search criteria, summary information is produced from values in that column of data.
 The summary statistics produced are listed in :numref:`table_columnar_output_summary_tc_stat`.

 Confidence intervals are computed for the mean of the column of data.
 Confidence intervals are computed using the assumption of normality for the mean.
-For further information on computing confidence intervals, refer to Appendix :ref:`D Confidence Intervals<App_D-Confidence-Intervals>` of the MET user's guide.
+For further information on computing confidence intervals, refer to :numref:`App_D-Confidence-Intervals` of the MET user's guide.

 When operating on columns, a specific column name can be listed (e.g. TK_ERR), as well as the differences of two columns (e.g. AMAX_WIND-BMAX_WIND), and the absolute difference of the column(s) (e.g. abs(AMAX_WIND-BMAX_WIND)).
 Additionally, several shortcuts can be applied to choose multiple columns with a single entry.
 Shortcut options for the -column entry are as follows: